bjss-data-academy/apache-spark-databricks/functions.md

 ## User Defined Functions
 What if we need a function to do a job for us, but it isn't already provided?

-We can write our own function as a _User Defined Function+ or _UDF_ for short.
+We can write our own function as a _User Defined Function_ or _UDF_ for short.

 We can write a normal Python function and turn it into a UDF by registering it.
 This allows the function to be used inside SQL statements - a very powerful thing - and dataframes.